NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 ### Skipping the Review Step

 Don't immediately ask for the next feature without understanding the current one.
-Take time to:
-- Read through the code
-- Run it in your browser
-- Experiment with modifications
-- Ask questions if anything is unclear
+Take time to read through the code carefully, run it in your browser to see how it behaves, experiment with modifications to understand how different parts work together, and ask questions if anything is unclear.

 ### Over-Planning